 The SPARE PATTERN=x command sets the system spare diagnostics pattern.
 The test pattern determines the pattern written to the disks during the test.
-The system supports the following patterns: Includes unique information including timestamn
+The system supports the following patterns:

-• UNIQUE includes unique information including timestamp
+- UNIQUE Includes unique information including timestamp

-• AA 0xAA is written to each byte
+- AA 0xAA is written to each byte

-• 55 0x55 is written to each byte
+- 55 0x55 is written to each byte

-• FF 0xFF is written to each byte
+- FF 0xFF is written to each byte

-• 00 0x00 is written to each byte
+- 00 0x00 is written to each byte

-• COUNTUP A pattern of counting up is written to each byte
+- COUNTUP A pattern of counting up is written to each byte

+- COUNTDOWN A pattern of counting down is written to each byte